zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 </a>

 This is the group project.
-begins with the project organization
+begins with the project organization.

 ## Project Organization